zaelus/Elastic_Search/README.md

-# dynamic-querydsl-springdatajpa
+# elasticsearch-springdata-jpa
-A study about dynamic query building with queryDsl + spring-data-jpa and StrategyPattern with EnumFunction
+A study about elasticsearch spring-data-elasticsearch and jparepositories